 The petition also said Grant had incompetent trial counsel, accusing his attorneys of failing to investigate elements of the crime and Grant's history.
 One of the lawyers has since been suspended for unprofessional conduct.

 Grant was sentenced to death for the 1998 murder of prison worker Gay Carter, whom Grant killed while he was serving a prison sentence for four armed robberies.

 The state announced Feb.
-13, 2020, that it planned to resume executions nearly six years after the use of an incorrect drug led to the botched execution of a convicted murderer.
+13, 2020, that it planned to resume executions years after the use of an incorrect drug led to the botched execution of a convicted murderer.

-Gov. Kevin Stitt said that after mulling the option of using nitrogen gas to carry out executions, the state has now found a "reliable supply of drugs" to resume lethal injections.
+Gov. Kevin Stitt said that after mulling the option of using nitrogen gas to cary out executions, the state has now found a "reliable supply of drugs" to resume lethal injections.